iffat-12/OOP-Lab/README.md

 ## Week04
 ### Experiment 01
 Write a class named Employee that has the following member variables:
-  &nbsp;&nbsp;&nbsp;&nbsp; * Name: A string that holds the employee’s name &nbsp;&nbsp;&nbsp;&nbsp; * idNumber: An int variable that holds the employee’s ID number &nbsp;&nbsp;&nbsp;&nbsp; * Department: A string that holds the name of the department where the employee works &nbsp;&nbsp;&nbsp;&nbsp; * Position: A string that holds the employee’s job title
+  - Name: A string that holds the employee’s name
+  - idNumber: An int variable that holds the employee’s ID number
+  - Department: A string that holds the name of the department where the employee works
+  - Position: A string that holds the employee’s job title

 * A constructor that accepts the following values as arguments and assigns them to the appropriate member variables: employee’s name, employee’s ID number, department, and